facebook/react-native/website/react-docgen/README.md

- # react-docs-generator
+# react-docgen

-`react-docs-generator` extracts information from React components with which you can generate documentation for those components.
+`react-docgen` extracts information from React components with which you can generate documentation for those components.

-It uses esprima-fb to parse the provided files into an AST, looks for React component definitions, and inspects the `propTypes` and `getDefaultProps` declarations.
+It uses [recast][] to parse the provided files into an AST, looks for React component definitions, and inspects the `propTypes` and `getDefaultProps` declarations.
 The output is a JSON blob with the extracted information.